pacificclimate/job-queueing/README.rst

 - ``/storage/data/projects/comp_support/climate_exporer_data_prep/climatological_means/venv``
 - ``/storage/data/projects/comp_support/climate_exporer_data_prep/climatological_means/venv_climdex``

-which should be used in most cases. xxx
+which should be used in most cases.

 In short, your JQ configuration should normally be::